 Many breast augmentation patients will need to consider revision at some point in their life even if they are thrilled with the initial outcome.
 Sometimes, this is simply because the patient desires a different aesthetic appearance such as changing implant size or adding a lift as things continue to settle.
 Other times, there is an issue with the implants such as rupture or capsular contracture.
-No matter the reasons or goals, Synergy Plastic Surgery’s board-certified surgeons have completed numerous implant exchanges and revisions over the years.
+No matter the reasons or goals, Synergy Plastic Surgery’s plastic surgeons have completed numerous implant exchanges and revisions over the years.
 Women seeking revision breast augmentation travel to Austin Texas from across the region because the procedure requires a surgeon with expertise.

 When is it time to consider a breast augmentation revision?

 Breast implants should generally be replaced every ten years or so, but you may need to get them revised or replaced sooner if you have complications like capsular contracture or if you want to change the size, shape, type of implant (saline or silicones), or want a lift.